-Simple red wines are also produced by another method, namely mash heating.
-This is because the red color can also be obtained by heating the crushed grapes.
-In this simpler method, the mash is briefly heated to 67-85°C and then immediately cooled and pressed.
+Simple red wines can also be produced by another method.
+In this case, the mash is heated for color extraction, because the red color can also be triggered by an increased temperature.
+To do this, the mash is briefly heated to 67 to 85°C and immediately cooled and pressed again.
 The resulting must does not yet contain alcohol, but it does have an intense color.
-As in the case of white wine, fermentation takes place without the must in temperature-controlled fermentation tanks.
-This results in simpler wines with less storability, but quickly ready to drink.
+As with white wine, fermentation then takes place without the must in temperature-controlled fermentation tanks.
+This results in simpler wines with less Shelf lifebut which offer faster drinking pleasure.

-Red wines are usually not drunk so cold.
-The lighter and fruitier the wine, the cooler it can be served.
-With the light red wines one speaks then of approximately 14 degrees.Mittelkräftige feel with approximately 16 degrees unfolding joyfully and the strong, full-bodied wines such as Chianti or Barolo or also Amarones would like it warmer, so with approximately 18 degrees these radiate their whole charm.
+Red wines are usually not drunk that cold.
+But young often means fresh.
+The lighter and fruitier a wine is, the cooler it may be served.
+For light red wines, one speaks of around 14 degrees.
+Medium-bodied wines feel comfortable at around 16 degrees, and full-bodied wines such as Chianti or Barolo or even Amarones like it warmer.
+They exude their full charm at around 18 degrees.

 - Top wines from Tuscany such as Chianti Gran Selezione, Brunello or the "Supertuscans".